clue1ess/xv6/explanation_xv6.md

 main:

 Every process has two mappings- kernel side and user side.
 When process is formed, it first get memory in kernel space which will map to pa and that pa will be used to create user side mapping.
+Also, each process has two stack - user stack and kernel stack.

 kinit1:
     We have KERNBASE-KERNBASE+4MB mapping using entrypgdir.
 Apart from kcode+kdata area, there is kheap above it.
 So, we need some data structure which can be used by kalloc and kfree to allocate pages and free pages. kinit1 does this.